MathematicalPotato/MP_DooKi3_SLM_Designs/README.md

 # SLM parts for the X, Y, and Z Axis of DooKi3 or Annex Engineering K3
 These files are designed to be SLM printed out of aluminum.

+#### Please read all the notes in the READMEs for any parts you plan to order.

 ## Notes
 There are four versions of the tensioning slider.
 At this time it is recommended to get the thickest version (+0.15) and sand to size.